 The Group undertook a surface diamond drill programme in March 2015 at the Sao Chico Mine and the completed programme consisted of 42 diamond drill holes totalling 7,204 metres.
 A further 30 underground diamond drill holes were completed during 2015 totalling a further 1,459 metres of drilling.
 The drill programme was a combination of in-fill and step-out drilling and the results from this, in conjunction with the on-lode development mining that took place during the remainder of 2015 has greatly enhanced the understanding of the ore body and facilitated mine planning for 2016.
+It built on the results and understanding gained from the 2011 and 2013 drilling campaigns and reported numerous high grade intersections with some gold grades in excess of 100 g/t and indications that the grade and resource potential continues at depth.
+Further details are set out in a news release issued by the Group on 21 October 2015 which is available on the Group's website www.serabigold.com and has been filed on SEDAR.
 The understanding of the orebody has also been assisted by paragenetic studies on mine ore sample including detailed petrological descriptions, SEM and QemScan analysis.